Ithaca (band): 2025: Disbandment

 On 30 October 2024, Ithaca announced they would be disbanding in 2025, after performing a final show, "The Cremation Party", at the O2 Academy Islington on 8 February.
 In addition to the concert, the band announced plans to release one final single.
 In a 2025 interview with Metal Hammer, Azzouz said that Ithaca could not afford to invest more time into making a new record and "reach the next step up".
-In an interview with Stereoboard, she also stated that that there "was a huge risk [Ithaca] would create something not up to par" if they forced themselves to make another album, and said that their disbandment was not "about taking something away from people, it’s about stopping something shitty happening".
+In an interview with Stereoboard, she also stated that there "was a huge risk [Ithaca] would create something not up to par" if they forced themselves to make another album, and said that their disbandment was not "about taking something away from people, it’s about stopping something shitty happening".

 Ithaca were supported by Forlorn and Knife Bride at "The Cremation Party".
 During the concert, the band reunited with Haycock for a performance of "Ashes" and debuted their new song live.
 On 13 February, the band announced they would be playing one more final show on 15 August at the ArcTanGent Festival.
 On 20 May 2025, Ithaca released their final single, "Ithaca".
+In 2026, Chetan-Welsh launched a new project, Moksha, which made its live festival debut at ArcTanGent in August of that year.